cmupress.th@gmail.com

 95% and 5%

-The operational definition employed in the analysis of youth involvement in politics is youth participation.
-One can engage in the aforementioned task by actively participating in party activities such as engaging in campaign efforts, attending political party meetings, or volunteering for political causes.
+The operational definition employed in our analysis of youth involvement in politics is participation: actively participating in party activities such as engaging in campaign efforts, attending political party meetings, or volunteering for political causes.
 Engaging in the electoral process serves as an additional illustration of the involvement of young individuals in political endeavors.
 Furthermore, peers play a crucial role in shaping the engagement of young individuals in political activities.
 One potential strategy for encouraging youth engagement in politics involves fostering discussions among young individuals regarding political matters and exerting an influence on their inclination to join in political activities.
-The primary objective is to ascertain whether any correlation exists that may impact political involvement via the process of political socialization.
-Yusof (2018) introduced a set of measurements for this predictor.
-Manson (2020) posits that peer influence plays a vital role in shaping the level of political engagement among young individuals.
-Given the likelihood of individuals spending a significant amount of time at home, it is plausible that peers may exert a considerable influence on this matter.
-Therefore, the utilization of Hoskins's measurement in the analysis of peer impact aligns with the purpose of this study.

 The present study incorporated and modified the items suggested by Yusof (2018), Manson (2020), and Steven et al. (2018), as documented in prior literature.
 Prior studies have demonstrated that the aforementioned items have met the necessary criteria for reliability and validity in assessing young engagement in political activities.
 Moreover, the suitability of the items for inferential analysis in order to evaluate the hypotheses has been established.
-So, the operational variables used in the quantitative analysis using the software for Structural Equation Modeling (SEM), Partial Least Squares (PLS), and Statistical Package for the Social Sciences (SPSS) are thought to be valid and relevant to this study.
+So, the operational variables used in the quantitative analysis using software for Structural Equation Modeling (SEM), Partial Least Squares (PLS), and Statistical Package for the Social Sciences are thought to be valid and relevant to this study.

 Internal consistency, or reliability, was used to measure the Cronbach’s alpha.
 This test has a range between 0 and 1 (Field, 2017).
-It can be explained that the scale should be at least 0.7 to 0.6 in the Alpha coefficient.
-The scale showing the perfect reliability value is 1, 0.90-0.99 is considered excellent, 0.80- 0.89 is very good, 0.70-0.79 is good, 0.60-0.69 is acceptable, and 0.00-0.59 considered the worst, the statistical analysis for reliability and validity as shown in Table 1.
+The scale should be at least 0.7 to 0.6 in the Alpha coefficient.
+The scale showing the perfect reliability value is 1, 0.90-0.99 is considered excellent, 0.80- 0.89 is very good, 0.70-0.79 is good, 0.60-0.69 is acceptable, and 0-0.59 considered the worst.
+Statistical analysis for reliability and validity is shown in table 1.

 Table 1